Paciolan/remote-component-starter/README.md

 ## Commiting

-Commits are added to the repository with commitizen compatible `cit-cz`.
+Commits are added to the repository with commitizen compatible `git-cz`.

 ```bash
 # stage all changes